esraneuhofer/Website-Optimization-Udacity/README.md

 "You will optimize a provided website with a number of optimization- and performance-related issues so that it achieves a target PageSpeed score and runs at 60 frames per second."

 ## Task 1 PageSpeed Score
-Goal: index.html achieves a PageSpeed score of at least 90 for Mobile and Desktop.
+####index.html achieves a PageSpeed score of at least 90 for Mobile and Desktop.

 ######Minified css/html and js files
 ######Minified the images